peteroupc/peteroupc.github.io/randomgendoc.md

      |
      |  poissonint(self, mx, my)
      |      Generates a random number following a Poisson distribution with mean mx/my.
      |
+     |  polya_int(self, sx, sy, px, py)
+     |      Generates a negative binomial (Polya) random number, defined
+     |      here as the number of failures before 'successes' many
+     |      successful trials (sx/sy), where the probability of success in
+     |      each trial is px/py.
+     |
      |  powerlognormal(self, p, sigma=1.0)
      |      Power lognormal distribution, as described in NIST/SEMATECH